 San Francisco is an incredible city to visit.
-There is the Golden Gate Bridge, Chinatown, and Alcatraz that draw thousands of tourists to the city throughout the year.
-The almost idyllic weather the majority of the year, the spectacular scenery, food, and shopping even convince some people to stay in the city by the bay.
+The Golden Gate Bridge, Chinatown, and Alcatraz draw thousands of tourists to the city throughout the year.
+The almost idyllic weather the majority of the year, the spectacular scenery, food, and shopping convince some people to stay in the city by the bay.

 Other things draw people to San Francisco, though.
-Countless people venture to the city in hopes of encountering a ghost or two.
+Countless people venture to the city, hoping to encounter some ghosts.

-So let’s look a little bit closer at some of the most haunted hotels in San Francisco!
+So let’s look a little closer at the ten most haunted hotels in San Francisco!

-Built in 1908 as the Golden West Hotel, the Union Square Hotel is one of the most historic hotels in San Francisco.
-Located right on the edge of Union Square, you could not be in a more central location!
+Built in 1908 as the Golden West Hotel, the Hotel Union Square is one of the most historic hotels in San Francisco.
+You could not be in a more central location located right on the edge of Union Square!

-This luxury hotel doesn’t just boast a fantastic spot in San Francisco that keeps guests coming back for more.
+This luxury hotel doesn’t just boast a fantastic spot in San Francisco that keeps guests returning for more.
 It also holds a lot of dark secrets within its luxurious walls.

-During prohibition, there was a 10,000 square foot speakeasy built underneath the hotel called The Golden Bubble.
-This elegant space’s original features still stand to this day, but it’s now used as a storage area.
+During prohibition, there was a 10,000-square-foot speakeasy built underneath the hotel called The Golden Bubble.
+This elegant space’s original features still stand today, but it’s now used as a storage area.
 Who knows what drama unfolded down there!

 The beautiful and historic Victorian-style Queen Anne Hotel is unlike many others in San Francisco.
 It has charm, an excellent location, and is one of the quieter hotels in the city.
-It even survived the horrific San Francisco earthquake of 1906, which destroyed a great deal of the city.
+It even survived the horrific San Francisco earthquake of 1906, which destroyed much of the city.

-Many people seek out the Queen Anne Hotel in hopes of experiencing the paranormal.
+Many seek out the Queen Anne Hotel in hopes of experiencing the paranormal.
 Those brave enough can even request the most haunted room at the Queen Anne, Miss Mary Lake’s room on the fourth floor.
-When the location served as a girls school, Miss Mary Lake was the headmistress.
+When the location served as a girl’s school, Miss Mary Lake was the headmistress.

 People have captured orbs in the room when taking photographs, while others have reportedly felt the presence of Miss Mary.
 Those staying in room 410 also report unusual sounds with no apparent cause and unsettling tapping.

-Other people have reported the sensation of someone touching and even stroking their hair, yet there is no one close to them.
-Other people have witnessed and even captured on camera shadowy figures moving through rooms in the hotel.
+Other people have reported the sensation of someone touching and even stroking their hair, yet no one is close to them.
+Different people have witnessed and even captured shadowy figures on camera moving through rooms in the hotel.

 On one of the floors, guests can find the Bishop’s chair.
-Some people have reported that when they sat in the chair and put their arms on the armrests, it felt like someone had placed a hand on their arm in a comforting fashion.
+Some people report when they sit in the chair and put their arms on the armrests, it feels like someone had placed a hand on their arm in a comforting fashion.
 The chair reportedly dates back to when Miss Mary Lake was the headmistress.
+[BOOK A ROOM]

 The San Remo Hotel has been around since 1906.
 The hotel has a lot of character and is more like a home than a true hotel.
 Unlike most hotels, the individual rooms share bathrooms located in the hallways.
 It has a Victorian, Italian, bohemian feel to the design.